The process

 Deliver

-Delivery is about building, testing, measuring & iterating a product based on feedback, analytical data and more.
+Delivery is building, testing, measuring & iterating a product based on feedback, analytical data and more.
 It’s also about launching the product, maintaining it and monitoring performance.

 Discover

-Uncovering the problem space and exploring it from every angle to gather insights
+Uncovering the problem space and exploring it from every angle to gather insights.

 This isn’t about jumping to solutions.
 It’s about asking the right questions, staying curious, and letting the evidence lead.
 Discovery sets the foundation.
 Done well, it gives us the clarity and confidence to design what truly matters.